woodstaylor/woodstaylor.github.io/_pages/research.md

 #### biodiversity

-In addition to taxonomic diversity, understanding how functional diversity is impacted by global change
+In addition to taxonomic diversity, understanding how functional diversity is impacted by global change will help identify impacts on ecosystem functioning.

 #### body size/biomass

 #### phenology

 The timing of reproductive and life cycle events (phenology) is well investigated in terrestrial environments, whereas freshwater phenology is understudied.
-However, freshwater phenology is likely to experience unique stressors